What's the Best Engine?

 If you drive an A15-powered car, you will see the tachometer rev up.
 No worries.

-A long stroke determines fast wear occurs at a given RPM.
-But with even longer stroke Chevrolet smallblock V8s running at 10,000 rpm, the A15 stroke looks small by comparison.
-A15s could rev even higher, but just like the A14 would need special valve train modifications and a scavenging oil pump with dry sump to make it worthwhile.
+A long stroke determines how fast wear occurs at a given RPM.
+But compared to an even longer stroke Chevrolet smallblock V8 running at 10,000 rpm, the A15 stroke looks small by comparison.
+A15s could rev even higher than 8,500 RPM, but just like the A14 would need special valve train modifications and for highest RPMs need a scavenging oil pump with dry sump to make it worthwhile.

 Since A14s and A15s run the same cylinder head and valve train, maximum horsepower is for all practical purposes equal.
 All things being equal, with both the A14 and A15 using the same well-prepared and flowed cylinder head, they'll make the same top-end power.